OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 --[ TODO ] --

 As a general rule of thumb, at least two to three defensive controls should be implemented for each category.
-These controls should operate independently of each other, i.e. use different techniques and APIs.
+These controls should operate independently of each other, i.e. each control should be based on a different technique, operate on a different API Layer, and be located at a different location in the program (see also the criteria below).
+The adversary should not be given opportunities to kill multiple birds with the same stone - ideally, they should be forced to use multiple stones per bird.

 ```
 8.7 The app implements multiple mechanisms to fulfil requirements 8.1 to 8.6.
 Note that resilience scales with the amount, diversity of the originality of the mechanisms used.